ryanturnerwebdev/netbox/docs/models/dcim/interface.md

 The [MAC address](./macaddress.md) assigned to this interface which is designated as its primary.

-!!! note "Changed in NetBox v4.2"
+:::note "Changed in NetBox v4.2"
     The MAC address of an interface (formerly a concrete database field) is available as a property, `mac_address`, which reflects the value of the primary linked [MAC address](./macaddress.md) object.

 ### WWN